tito21/tito21.github.io/content/about/index.md

 ---

-Welcome to my blog, my name is Alberto Di Biase and I'm biomedical engineer from Pontificia Universidad Católica de Chile working a the Millennium Institute for Intelligent Healthcare Engineer ([iHealth](http://i-health.cl/en/)).
+Welcome to my blog, my name is Alberto Di Biase and I'm biomedical engineer from Pontificia Universidad Católica de Chile currently working at Imperial College London on Cardiac diffusion MRI.
 In this blog I write about artificial intelligence, math and healthcare.

 If you are intrusted here is my [CV](https://github.com/tito21/resume/raw/main/CV.pdf).
 And for if you have any questions feel free to contact me at asdibiase@uc.cl.